-When SOLITEX MENTO® is used as a roof underlay, the top layer offers slip resistance, while also protecting the TEEE layer below.
+When SOLITEX MENTO® is used as roof underlayment, the top layer offers slip resistance, while also protecting the TEEE layer below.

-The TEEE functional layer is located in the middle of each product, providing active vapour permeability and waterproofing properties of the material.
-The SOLITEX product range allows exposure prior to cladding of:
+The TEEE functional layer is located in the middle of each product, providing the active vapour permeability and waterproofing properties of the material.
+The SOLITEX® product range allows UV exposure prior to cladding of: